zinzloun/Infosec-Scripts-Stories/dep-con/README.md

      ...
      Successfully installed pip-install-test-0.5

 To perform our attack we must set a local pip repo.
-This is a very easy task: https://packaging.python.org/en/latest/guides/hosting-your-own-index
+This is a very easy task: https://packaging.python.org/en/latest/guides/hosting-your-own-index.
 Here I'm going just to create the required folder structure, then I will use Python built-in web server to host the malicious package.
-My root web folder structure is the following:
+My root web folder structure will be the following:

     piprepo.local/
     └── pip-install-test
         └── pip-install-test-0.6.tar.gz

-You can download the package from this repo and serve it directly using your web server, but for the sake of learning we are going to recreate the package from scratch.
-Once you have decompressed the archive you will have the following directory structure:
+You can download the package from this repo and serve it directly using your web server, but for the sake of learning, we are going to recreate the package from scratch.
+Once you have decompressed the archive, you will have the following directory structure:

         pip-install-test-0.6/
         ├── pip_install_test